intellisenseCodez/LagosPropIQ/README_COLLAB_GUIDE.md

 - For urgent clarifications, contact the Project Lead.
 - Use clear titles and tags for all issues and pull requests.

-Would you like me to also create a **`CONTRIBUTING.md`** file to complement this, outlining coding standards and PR review workflow
-(e.g., how to submit data scripts, notebook naming rules, etc.)?
-It’ll make your repo look more professional and open-source–ready.